ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 (tv1) is created for the map service #1, and is shared by multiple clients.
 For the filtering service #2, two different TIPS views (tv2 and tv3) are created upon different client requests with different filter sets.

-A heartbeat mechanism is used to detect the liveness of clients using TIPS.
-It allows the ALTO server to identify unused TIPS views, e.g., because of accidentally crashed ALTO clients, and release the resources of such views.

 # TIPS Updates Graph